Query

 • Explore new and innovative strategies to support the engagement of students, faculty, staff members, and administrators on campus.

-• Examine institutional and other potential barriers and solutions to providing increased mental health services on campus.
+• Examine barriers as well as solutions to providing increased mental health support and outreach on campus.

 • Identify strategies to effectively communicate the need for increased resources to the institution.